Polymer/polymer-bundler/README.md

 > JSON file for additional options

 - Excludes: Exclude the selected urls from vulcanization (urls are still deduplicated for imports).
-- Excluded tags are stripped completely when "stripExcludes" is true.
-Useful for excluding local jQuery in favor of CDN.

 ### Example Config
 ```json